norswap/autumn/doc/A6-left-recursion-associativity.md

 The reason is that, if the position doesn't change, the parser will keep invoking itself at the same position indifinitely.
 Or, in practice for Autumn, until it runs out of stack space, resulting in a `StackOverflowError`.
-Note that Autumn intercepts this error and wraps it another error that warns about left-recursion.
+Note that Autumn intercepts this error and wraps it in another error that warns about left-recursion.

-In fact, by default Autumn specifies the [`well_formedness_check`] option, which analyses the grammar before the parse to determine if it contains left-recursive loops (such a loop is a chain of parser through which a parser ends up invoking itself at the same position) ([*1]).
+In fact, by default Autumn specifies the [`well_formedness_check`] option, which analyses the grammar before the parse to determine if it contains left-recursive loops (such a loop is a chain of parsers through which a parser ends up invoking itself at the same position) ([*1]).

 Note that if you use custom parsers (cf. [B4.
 Writing Custom Parsers]), you'll additionally need to use the [`well_formedness_checker`] option.
 It is also recommended to disable these options in production to avoid their overhead, but they'll help you catch bugs while you construct your grammar.

-Nevertheless, there are good reasons why we might want to use left-recursion, and Autumn supplies solutions for those use-cases.
+Nevertheless, there are good reasons why one might want to use left-recursion, and Autumn supplies solutions for those use-cases.

 [A4.
 Basic Parsers]: A4-basic-parsers.md#lazy-parsing-and-recursion